React Native vs Swift: Which One is Best For Your Business?

 9. App Distribution and Updates

 Swift and React Native: Both follow similar distribution models through app stores.
-React Native supports seamless over-the-air updates but may require extra configuration.
+React Native supports easy over-the-air updates but may require extra configuration.

 React Native: Benefits from a larger global community due to JavaScript’s widespread use.
-Offers a thriving ecosystem created by the community.
+Offers a thriving suite created by the community.

 Swift: Has strong support, excellent tooling in Xcode and SwiftUI, and an active developer community.
 The global dominance of JavaScript gives React Native a slight edge in terms of community size.